ijishnuthazhath/restaurantfinder/README.md

 ## Improvements
 - Instead of using a table in the database to store the geo-hash, we could use a in-memory cache like Redis which would be faster - or maybe keep both.
 - I see the geo-hashing custom algoritm I wrote is not performing enough.
 Still needs improvements, but it works with the little testing I did.
+More computation is needed during restaurant insertion.
+But how often are we going to do that in real life.
+I think this application is read heavy.

 ## Environment tested with
 ```